LinLihe/SI507Final/README.md

   3. Create a database with tables named **"Players"** and **"Teams"**.
 Then input tuples created before to an appropriate table in terms of tuples' content.
   4. Use `Flask` package to show results.

-  Note: Users can only use this database to check players or teams performance in a specific season.
+  Note: 1.
+A season here include both regular season games and play-off games; 2.
+Users can only use this database to check players or teams performance in a specific season.
 If users are like to see a player's performance year to year, this code would not be able to provide such a result.

 ## Part 1.
 Class definition

 * Class `nba_player` methods:

-  1. Constructor: Use a `Beautifulsoup instance` and a NBA `team name` as input.
-This constructor builds 14 attributes for this class, including:
+  1. `Constructor`: Use a `Beautifulsoup instance` and a NBA `team name` as inputs.
+This constructor builds 14 attributes for this class (names here are not exactly same as names in the table), including:
 	  	1) Player's name; (Primary key)
 	  	2) Attendance;
 	  	3) Minute;